-Why do we overlook the cultural changes that come from SRE?
+Why do we overlook the cultural changes that come from Site Reliability Engineering?
 Well, oftentimes we’ve been conditioned to respect technical knowledge over people skills and culture.
 This is especially true in IT, where we still refer to skilled engineers as rock stars and ninjas.
 However, we end up with a culture that puts individuals at the center instead of the team.
 Just as fragile and brittle software is bad, so is a brittle organization that relies on the actions of a few.

 That’s what embracing risk is about.